Sunday, August 19, 2018

 I checked on some nearby nests and noticed the insects looked very lethargic.
 They weren't moving much, and certainly weren't flying around.

 As the day progressed, the lack of wasps was extremely noticeable.
 There were a few, yes; but we estimate the quantity was down by 95 percent or more.
 To test this, Don baited a trap in the morning and set it out. by afternoon, it had caught maybe five wasps.
-Remember, previously this trip would be full to the brim.
+Remember, previously this trap would be full to the brim.

 The difference outside is staggering.
 We can walk around without a problem.
 The tension is gone -- I didn't realize how tense we were until the threat was removed.